Daniela-Padilha/ToyStore_Sales_Project/README.md

 This Power BI project aims to analyze sales data to identify trends, top-selling products, and revenue metrics to aid in business decision-making.

 ## Description
 The Sales Data Analysis project involves delving into a comprehensive sales dataset to derive actionable insights.
-It encompasses exploring sales trends over time, pinpointing the best-selling products, and calculating key revenue metrics such as total sales and profit margins.
+It encompasses exploring stock availability, pinpointing the best-selling products, and calculating key revenue metrics such as total sales and profit margins.
 The project is a testament to the ability to manipulate large datasets and make data-driven sales strategy recommendations.

 ## Dataset
 The dataset includes the following columns: